 Are looking for answers to the “Never Should You” quiz sent by mail to you?
 Check your answers here

-1. How do I choose the schools to apply to?
+1. How do I choose which business schools to apply to?

-There are several factors to take into consideration here when choosing schools.
+There are several factors to take into consideration here when choosing the business schools to apply to.
 Let us look at some of the most common ones

 USA: If there is a utopia for MBA, it is the USA.
 There are more good schools in the USA than in the rest of the world taken together.
 The top 10 schools in the USA are iconic names when it comes to getting an MBA.
 The top 50 schools in the USA offer great value.